 The video shows Dr Rowson undertaking test work at the Master Magnets laboratory in Redditch, UK.
 Tests are conducted on mineral materials from deposits all over the world.
 From the tests it is possible to confirm what separation is possible on what equipment.
 This then forms the basis of a separation guarantee for any equipment order.
 The Master Magnets laboratory houses one of the most extensive ranges of high intensity magnetic separation equipment in the world.

-For further information on Master Magnets and our range of magnetic separation equipment designed for purifying ceramics and non-metallic minerals, please contact us on:
+For further information on Master Magnets and our range of magnetic separation equipment designed for purifying ceramics and non-metallic minerals or if you require any information on the magnetic separation products or any of the services we have available at Master Magnets, please contact us on:

 Telephone: +44 (0) 1527 65858